MewsSystems/gitbook-connector-api/use-cases/guest-technology.md

 ## Testing your integration

-Please ensure you follow our general [guidelines](../guidelines/README.md) for testing integrations.
+Please ensure you follow our general [Usage guidelines](../guidelines/README.md) for testing integrations.
 To confirm you are relating any product that is not configured in Mews with the correct accounting category, you can review the [Accounting Report](https://help.mews.com/s/article/accounting-report?language=en_US).
 If done correctly, the product you've posted will appear under the relevant accounting category in the Revenue section of the report.

 ## Additional help for working with the demo environment